 Ontario has been around in one form or another for over 300 years.
-Ontarians need to look to the future, with a new flag & a new capital city (Sudbury) to focus future development northwards and remove the Toronto-centric policy-making.
+Ontarians need to look to the future with a new flag and a new capital city (Sudbury) to focus future development northwards and move away from the Toronto-centric policy-making.
+Embracing election reform, provincial debt reduction, and sensible taxation will be crucial for Ontario to resume its traditional role of national leadership.

 DOMINION Party OF ONTARIO